mebrunet/softap-setup-page/README.md

 	git clone https://github.com/mebrunet/softap-setup-page
 	cd softap-setup-page
 	pip install -r requirements.txt
-	source venv/bin/activate # Use 'deactivate' to undo this when you're done

 ### Serving SoftAP pages externally (eg. from an amazon S3 bucket)
 The idea here is to: